 A number of coins that are no longer minted (obsolete coins) are included on this website.
 Examples are the

-Twenty Cent and all gold coins (not including bullion coins).
+Twenty Cent and gold coins (not included are most bullion coins).
 While

 gold coins are considered obsolete, a notable omission from the list is the